-HTTP (or, Hypertext Transfer Protocol) is a network protocol used for transferring files on the internet.
+HTTP Protocol (or, Hypertext Transfer Protocol) is a network protocol used for transferring files on the internet.
 It is a stateless protocol which can be used to send not just files but resources (like dynamically generated query results, output of CGI script and other data) also.
 HTTP resources are identified and located on the internet by Uniform resource Identifiers (or, URIs) or Uniform Resource Locators (or, URL).

 HTTP/1.1 the current version of HTTP is a revision to the original HTTP.
 HTTP/1.1 allows content streaming on persistent connections.
 HTTP pipelining reduces lag time, allows multiple requests from clients and services the requests accordingly.

 According to World Wide Web Consortium RFC, Hypertext Transfer Protocol (HTTP) is an application-level protocol for distributed, collaborative, hypermedia information systems.

 HTTP facilitates communication between various types of hosts and clients from a complex set of mixed network configurations.
 Communication between host and client occur via request/response.
 The client sends a HTTP Request message which is served by HTTP Response.